Keep Calm and Carry On: Rediscovery and commercialisation

 In 2000, Stuart Manley, co-owner with his wife Mary of Barter Books Ltd. in Alnwick, Northumberland, was sorting through a box of second-hand books bought at auction when he uncovered one of the original "Keep Calm and Carry On" posters.
 The couple framed it and hung it up by the cash register; it attracted so much interest that Manley began to produce and sell copies.
 In late 2005, Guardian journalist Susie Steiner featured the replica posters as a Christmas gift suggestion, raising their profile still further.
 Other companies followed the Manleys' example, and the design rapidly began to be used as the theme for a wide range of products.
 Mary Manley later commented, "I didn't want it trivialised; but of course now it's been trivialised beyond belief."

 In early 2012, Barter Books debuted an informational short film, The Story of Keep Calm and Carry On, providing visual insight into the modernisation and commercialisation of the design and the phrase.
-As of February 2022 this is no longer available on YouTube.

 The poster has become an evocation of British stoicism: the "stiff upper lip", self-discipline, fortitude and remaining calm in adversity.
 Susannah Walker comments that it is now seen "not only as a distillation of a crucial moment in Britishness, but also as an inspiring message from the past to the present in a time of crisis".
 She goes on to point out, however, that such an interpretation overlooks the circumstances of its production, and the relative failure of the campaign of which it formed a part.

+More recently, Canadian TV comedy-drama series Being Erica (2009–2011) had a Keep Calm poster very visibly on Erica Strange's bathroom wall.
+During Barack Obama's presidential electoral campaign, a poster playing humorously on "carry" was on a campaign office wall.